hariya-korg/MeasureImpulseResponse/README.md

 # Measure Impulse Response
-This is a repository for Measuring Impulse Response. https://hariya-korg.github.io/MeasureImpulseResponse/
+This is a repository for Measure Impulse Response. https://hariya-korg.github.io/MeasureImpulseResponse/